microsoft/vscode-wiki/December-Test-Plan.md

 - [ ] mac @egamma (blocked by #1256)
 - [ ] linux @SofianHn

+Verify:

-Verify that the extensions status shows up in the status bar if you have extension errors.
-Verify clicking on the status bar shows all the error / warning messages to the user and that you can uninstall the extension via action in message.
+ - the extensions status shows up in the status bar if you have extension errors
+ - clicking on the status bar shows all the error / warning messages to the user
+ - you can uninstall the extension via action in the message

 ### Emmet support in JSX and TSX files
 - [x] win | mac | linux @joaomoreno